 Raul Radovitzky and Flavia Cardarelli

 The Institute is a family affair for the Radovitzkys.
 Flavia has been the senior administrative assistant with the MIT-Portugal Program since 2006.
-Their sons Ben and Felipe are also familiar with MIT, having attended MIT summer camp on campus for many years.
+Their sons Ben and Felipe have attended MIT summer camp for many years.
 They eventually became counselors-in-training and stood out for their excellent sailing skills.
 In fact, sailing is an activity the entire family enjoys.
 Felipe is joining the MIT class of 2020 next fall, and Ben is a rising junior at the International School of Boston.

 Food is another passion for them.
 The entire family has an international flair for cooking, drawing on Italian, Spanish, Jewish, French, and Argentine culinary traditions for inspiration.
 Raúl is known for taking meals with small groups of students, or cooking an authentic Argentine barbecue — called an “asado” — for students in his classes at the end of the spring term.
-The family has also hosted Thanksgiving dinner for international students, and social events for Radovitzky’s freshman advisees.
+The truly enjoy food, music, company and lively conversation.